kennethjmyers/Top-Reddit-Posts/README.md

 ### Results

 When I started using the bot, my account of 12 years had 11,700(8,800) total(comment) karma.
 After 10 days I had increased this to over 24,000(21,300) karma, a 107(142)% increase.
-To reiterate, I doubled my total karma of 12 years in just 10 days.
+To reiterate, **I doubled my total karma of 12 years in just 10 days**.

 ![](./images/Karma_pct_Growth_vs_Day.png)